 It's also about building bonds and relationships you never thought possible anywhere else on the island.
-Every now and then, is it not great to touch down with nature in the altogether or as naked as the day you were born, both for your good health and wellbeing.
+Now and then, is it not great to touch down with nature in the altogether or as naked as the day you were born, both for your good health and wellbeing.

 And just so you know, the Lemon Tree Resort welcomes all its overnight guests as well as any day visitors.
 While clothing is optional here, please understand that this is not a place for open sexual activities.
 That I have to say, would be for your private interest only.

 Lemon Tree makes it clear that while they are not a naturist mandatory resort, they are, however, a naturist friendly resort.
 One cannot argue with that.
 The address of the resort is 80/160 Moo 7 Baan Saiyuan Soi Huay Nam Toe, Rawai, Phuket, Thailand 83130.

 Accommodation at the Lemon Tree Resort is on par with the very best there is on the island.
 The resort consists of nine fully furnished and well-equipped bungalows, each with a stylishly decorated 45-metre room and en-suite bathroom.
 All the cottages are designed for your maximum comfort and relaxation and centred around a communal child-friendly swimming pool.